brignano/ccsu-senior-project-spring-2021/docs/Scope.md

 <h3>/addClaim</h3>

-> This should insert the data to your database
+> This should insert the data to your database.

 <h4>Request</h4>